 We illustrate the benefit of grouping 4 descriptions with an example.
-Let us assume that for a set of 16 descriptions, we have a 4-set as {1-2-9-10}, and the corresponding 2-sets will be {1-9} and {2-10}.
+Let us assume that for a set of 16 descriptions, we have a 4-set as $\{1-2-9-10\}$, and the corresponding 2-sets will be $\{1-9\}$ and $\{2-10\}$.
 Assume, the descriptions 1,2,9 are bad and the description 10 is good.
-Accordingly, Table III shows the recovery potential for each description in 2-description merging and 4-description merge.
+Table 3 shows the recovery potential for each description in 2-description merging and 4-description merge.
 A description has a chance of recovery if at least one of its neighboring pixels is from a good description.
-Table III shows that in 4-description merging we can recover 3 descriptions, as opposed to just 2 descriptions in the 2-description merging case.
+Table 3 shows that in 4-description merging we can recover 3 descriptions, as opposed to just 2 descriptions in the 2-description merging case.
 This further strengthens our argument in favor of using a forwarding strategy that aims at merging 4 descriptions at a merging point.

-B. Cross-layer Decoding Strategy
+3.2.
+Cross-layer Decoding Strategy

 Our recovery scheme is activated at every merging point to enable partial recovery of corrupted descriptions, in addition to the conventional recovery at the destination.
 In order to recover a pixel X, we take help of the 4 neighboring pixels: north-south-east-west.
 If all the descriptions are available during recovery, a naive approach would be to assign equal weight to each of the pixels.
 However, if one of the descriptions has suffered more corruption, then the probability that it will incorrectly interpolate the pixel-X increases.
-In contrast, during the interpolation, we propose to assign weights to the neighboring pixels based on the link error rate.
-Specifically, the weights assigned are inversely proportional to the pixel error rate, where the error rate can be inferred from the physical layer link error rate.
+In contrast, during the interpolation, we propose to assign weights to the neighboring pixels based on their error rates.
+Specifically, the weights assigned are inversely proportional to the error rates inferred from physical layer link errors.

 In addition to the weighted interpolation approach, we introduce another optimization by leaving those descriptions untouched which have suffered low pixel error rate.
 This ensures that during interpolation a noisy description does not end up smearing a good description.
-This crosslayer information link error helps us achieve a higher quality in image reconstruction.
+This cross-layer information link error helps us achieve a higher quality in image reconstruction.

-In case of partial recovery, all the neighboring pixels may not be available at an intermediate merging point since we may have to merge as low as 2 descriptions at a join point.
+In case of partial recovery, all the neighboring pixels may not be available at an intermediate merging point since we may have to merge as low as 2 descriptions at an intermediate point.
 If a neighboring pixel information is unavailable, we distribute the weights to the available pixels based on the technique discussed.